Ric Flair: Final storylines and first retirement (2005–2008)

 On the June 11 episode of Raw, Flair was drafted to the SmackDown! brand as part of the 2007 WWE draft.
-He briefly feuded against Montel Vontavious Porter, unsuccessfully challenging him for the WWE United States Championship at Vengeance: Night of Champions.
+He briefly feuded against Montel Vontavious Porter, unsuccessfully challenging him for the WWE United States Championship at Vengeance: Night of Champions on June 24.
 Flair rejoined forces with Batista to feud with The Great Khali; the alliance was short-lived, however, as Flair was "injured" during a match with Khali on the August 3 episode of SmackDown!.

 After a three-month hiatus, Flair returned to WWE programming on the November 26 episode of Raw to announce "I will never retire".
 Vince McMahon retaliated by announcing that the next match Flair lost would result in a forced retirement.
 Later in the night, Flair defeated Orton after a distraction by Chris Jericho.
 It was revealed on the 15th anniversary of Raw that the win or retire ultimatum only applied in singles matches.
-Flair won several "career threatening" matches against the opponents such as Triple H, Umaga, William Regal, Mr. Kennedy, and Vince McMahon himself among others.
-On March 29, 2008, Flair was inducted into the WWE Hall of Fame as a part of the class of 2008 by Triple H. The day after, Flair wrestled at WrestleMania XXIV in Orlando, Florida, losing to Shawn Michaels.
+Flair won several "career threatening" matches against the opponents such as Triple H on the December 31 episode of Raw, Umaga, Montel Vontavious Porter at the Royal Rumble on January 27, 2008, William Regal, Mr. Kennedy at No Way Out on February 17, and Vince McMahon himself among others.
+On March 29, Flair was inducted into the WWE Hall of Fame as a part of the class of 2008 by Triple H. The day after on March 30, Flair wrestled at WrestleMania XXIV in Orlando, Florida, losing to Shawn Michaels.
 The match was lauded by fans and critics and was voted the 2008 Pro Wrestling Illustrated (PWI) Match of the Year.
 Flair's fight to keep his career going garnered him the 2008 PWI "Most Inspirational Wrestler of the Year" award.